 Financial reports communicate facts.
+A fact is a single, observable, reportable piece of information.
 Those facts have values.
-Those fact values might take the form of a number, textual information, or prose.
+Those fact values might take the form of a number, textual information, or narrative/prose.

 For example, the value "1000" or "first-in, first out" might be values which are communicated within a financial report.